 David Bowie “Modern Love” & “Young Americans” on Tonpress

-These stock pictures were treated as such and were, seemingly, interchangeable from release to release, artist to artist.
+These stock pictures were also reused from release to release, artist to artist.
 There appears to be little or no consideration for the title of the song nor any of its themes lyrically.
 Images were chosen randomly and often used and reused.
 For instance (above and on the left), David Bowie’s “Modern Love” with a display of modern courting techniques and (on the right), David Bowie’s “Young Americans”, because…because why not.

 The Sweet’s “Fox On The Run” on Poland’s Tonpress

 Here we have The Sweet’s “Fox On the Run“, in three different versions on Tonpress.
 It was not unusual to have multiple pressings, sometimes with up to five different pressings with different images.
 Particularly, The Sweet seemed to be well-loved in Poland with a couple of releases getting many represses.